hsocarras/nodbus-plus/docs/protocol/modbus_master_tcp.rst

 * **timeout** <number>: Number of milliseconds to await for a response or fire timeout event.
 * **Returns** <number>: Timer's id to be use on clearTimeout.

-This functions store a timerId in the :ref:`request timers pool <Atribute: modbusTcpClient.reqTimersPool>` if the request esits in request pool.
+This functions store a timerId in the :ref:`request timers pool <Atribute: modbusTcpClient.reqTimersPool>` if the request exist in request pool.

 Method: modbusTcpClient.clearReqTimer(transactionId)